jacobdensford/jacobdensford.com/fell/playing-the-game.md

 Time is tracked in **turns** and **rounds**.
 During a round, everyone takes a turn.

-Player characters act as a group, taking their turns together.
+During an **encounter**, a round lasts long enough for everyone to perform a task and traverse a room--about ten seconds.

-When it isn't obvious and multiple sides are involved, roll an INT contest to determine which side takes their turns first.
+Player characters act first and as a group, taking their turns together.

-During an encounter, a round lasts long enough for everyone to perform a task and traverse a room--about ten seconds.
+When surprised, roll an INT contest to determine if you can act during the first round.

-When exploring a dungeon, a round lasts long enough for everyone to perform a few tasks and investigate an area--about ten minutes.
+When **exploring**, a round lasts long enough for everyone to perform a few tasks and investigate an area, or to rest--about ten minutes.

-When navigating the wilderness, a round lasts long enough to travel three miles at a steady pace--about one hour.
+While **traveling**, a round lasts long enough to traverse three miles of easy terrain at a steady pace--about one hour.

 ## Reactions